Francie's "Mod" Clothes

 In-Print (#1288, 1967); long-sleeved multi-colored floral print (light-green, yellow, powder blue, orange) dress with a ruffled hem and matching hat.
 The light-green sleeveless under-dress was trimmed in white.
 A pair of yellow shoes accompanied the outfit.

 Note the Coat (#1289, 1967); double-breasted white crepe coat with gold buttons.
 White shoes came in the package.

 Denims On! (#1290, 1967); slender yellow pants, sleeveless knit top with wide yellow, green and blue stripes, blue double-breasted jacket with six gold buttons and yellow lining, blue cap, flat royal-blue shoes.

 Check This (#1291, 1967); ankle-length black and white checkered dress with yellow trim and scattered plastic daisy adornments.
 A yellow shawl with a plastic daisy, short white gloves, and white shoes completed the look.

 And More 1967 Francie and Casey Outfits

-Summer Coolers (#1292, 1967); yellow shift with thin straps — the bottom of the beach dress and its pockets had blue and red floral cotton printing.
-A two-piece swimsuit (that matched the bottom of the dress) and matching tote bag completed the outfit.
-Accessories included cork sandals with red ribbon ties, brunette or blonde hair braid, paper parasol and “granny” glasses.
+Summer Coolers (#1292, 1967); yellow shift with thin straps—the bottom of the beach dress and its pockets had blue and red floral cotton printing.
+A two-piece swimsuit (that matched the bottom of the dress) and a matching tote bag completed the outfit.
+Accessories included cork sandals with red ribbon ties, brunette or blonde hair braid, paper parasol, and “granny” glasses.